Murder of Koh Ngiap Yong: Verdict

-On 5 September 2001, after hearing the case for 19 days, High Court judge M P H Rubin delivered his judgement, and ruled that all the three men to be sentenced to death.
+On 5 September 2001, after hearing the case for 19 days, High Court judge M P H Rubin delivered his judgement, and ruled that all the three men should be sentenced to death for murder.

 In his written grounds of decision, Justice Rubin found that there was sufficient evidence to prove the prosecution’s case against the three men.
 He found that Rosli had intentionally inflicted the wounds on Koh and there was no duress faced by Rosli; instead, he found Rosli to have committed the crime in cold blood in spite of Koh's desperate pleas for mercy on his life at the time he was killed.
 He stated that duress was not a legitimate defence against murder as ruled by law, given that such instances where offenders committed crimes under duress did not have the right to such a defence as long as the crime committed was murder.
 As the wounds intentionally inflicted upon Koh were sufficient to cause death in the ordinary course of nature, and since Rosli did not rebut the fact that he indeed stabbed Koh, Rosli was guilty of third-degree murder under the eyes of law.

 For both Wan Kamil and Ibrahim, Justice Rubin determined that they shared the common intention together with Rosli to commit robbery; for this, even if they were totally not involved in the stabbing of Koh or never planned for it, it should be inferred that the stabbing by Rosli was done in furtherance of their joint common intention to rob Koh and since they were armed beforehand, it should be inferred that there was a premeditation to use the guns or bayonet to cause hurt or death in the course of robbery.
 This premeditation was also existent from their pre-planned robbery attempts on heavily-guarded places and goldsmiths.